rpvschaik/GettingAndCleaningData/README.md

 More background info on the data can be found in the CodeBook.md file.

-## Some assumption on the assignment
+## Some assumptions on the assignment
 The assignment states that only the measurements on the mean and standard deviation for each measurement should be extracted.
-However the files also inlude measurements like the "Mean Frequence" (MeanFreq).
+However the files also include measurements like the "Mean Frequence" (MeanFreq).
 My assumption is that i should only extract the columns containing "mean()" and "std()" as mentioned in the "features_info.txt" which is included with the original data files.

 ## Steps in the run_analysis.R script
 * Initialise script: Add data folder to working directory (if not already present) and load dplyr package